Grand Trunk Ultralight Starter Review

 The Ultralight Starter does not come with a suspension system, so that's something you'll need to purchase from Grand Trunk or elsewhere.
 As with most basic end-gathered hammocks with a carabiner on either end, the overall ease of setup will depend on the suspension system you ultimately decide to use, but with your average trunk straps, the Ultralight Starter goes up in no time.
 When it's time to take it down, it stuffs easily into the attached stuff sack.

 Durability and Protection

 The Ultralight Starter is at home on ultralight backpacking trips and as part of a campsite during warm seasons.
-It is not a great hammock for bugs or difficult weather, and with a low weight capacity of only 200 pounds it is not meant for more than a single person at a time.
+Without the addition of bug netting and a tarp, it is not a great hammock for bugs or severe weather, but these can easily be added on after the fact from many manufacturers.

-A skeptic can try out basic hammock camping with very little investment by trying out this hammock.
-Eventually it should be upgraded or replaced with a more serious and durable option if you plan to sleep out in varied weather.
-However upgrading won't make this one obsolete - keep the Ultralight Starter around for backyard lounging, an easy extra camp chair, or as a gear sling to hold your pack while you're sleeping in something else.
-For $20, what have you got to lose?
+A skeptic can try out basic hammock camping with very little investment by trying out the Ultralight Starter.
+And with such a low price, it's less of a big deal to later upgrade or replace this hammock with a more serious and protective option if you plan to sleep out in varied weather.
+However, upgrading won't make this one obsolete - keep the Ultralight Starter around for backyard lounging, an easy extra camp chair, or as a gear sling to hold your pack while you're sleeping in something else.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More